Kansas vs Arkansas Players to Watch - Second Round

 Kansas Players to Watch

-Wilson posts 20.1 points and 8.4 rebounds per contest -- both team highs.
+Wilson puts up 20.1 points and 8.4 rebounds per contest -- both team highs.
 He is also posting 2.2 assists, shooting 42.8% from the field and 33.7% from downtown with 2 made 3-pointers per game.

 KJ Adams is posting 10.5 points, 2 assists and 4.4 rebounds per contest.